mberkayersoy/My-New-Project/README.md

-# This is project will be my Graduation_Project which name is Psycho_Bubbles.
+# This is project will be my graduation project which name is Psycho_Bubbles.
 It's a 3D multiplayer game.